If you’re among the 10% of American adults that didn’t complete high school, you may feel like financial independence is for someone else.

 Just about anyone can be a food courier, regardless of education.
 Food courier gigs are especially great since your main working hours are during breakfast, lunch and dinner, leaving you with the rest of the day free to study or work another job.

 Where to get started: Not sure which food delivery company is right for you?
-Check out our rundown of the top 10 food delivery services.
+Check out our rundown of the best food delivery services to work for.

 #2.
 Uber/Lyft Driver